 Stretching is awesome exercise.
 Done properly, virtually anyone can stretch safely and benefit both physically and emotionally (if you have an underlying health condition, or you have been inactive for a long period of time, please consult your primary healthcare provider before starting ANY exercise routine).

 WeStretch, for example, lets you tailor a workout to your specific needs and abilities.
 It uses artificial intelligence to make sure you get a varied routine that exercises your whole body.

 Exercise your mind –

 Our mind needs routine as much as our bodies.
-Read a book, work on a jigsaw puzzle, get a start on that novel you've always wanted to write.
-Even if you live alone, you don't have to be alone.
+Read a book, work on a jigsaw puzzle, and get a start on that novel you’ve always wanted to write.
+Even if you live alone, you don’t have to be alone.
 Get together over video conferencing and play chess or checkers (you remember board games, right)?

 If you’re like me, you’re fantastic at starting things, but somewhat underwhelming when it comes to following through and finishing.
 How can you change that?

 - Build new activities into compatible things you already do regularly.
 This could be like stretching while you brush your teeth, or setting aside 5 or ten minutes at lunch to write a few lines in your journal, etc. For example, I tend to let the day get away from me and end up with a bunch of stuff to do at the end of the day.
 I find connecting my stretching routine with a mealtime (in my case, breakfast), helps me keep on track throughout the day.